lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 Therefore, we trim the MSA to remove data that is not aligned well, and may disrupt the evolutionary signal we attempt to uncover.

 The simplest and perhaps most effective trimming method is removing columns -removing shared amino acid residues- in the MSA that contain little sequence content.
+These regions often represent INDELs in specific taxa or misassemblies.
-These gaps contain little to no phylogenetic informatice information.
+Regardless the INDELs contain little to no phylogenetic informatice information.
 Gap regions are easily identified in a visualised MSA as a blocky pattern (+@fig:fig7_align_examples) Collumn filtering is easy and can be done in visually in tools like jalview, or even directly when aligning in the online version of MAFFT [@Katoh2019].